mpv-player/mpv/DOCS/man/options.rst

     remaining quantization artifacts.
 Higher numbers add more noise.
 (Default 48)

+``--corner-rounding=<0..1>``
+    If set to a value above 0.0, the output will be rendered with rounded corners, as if an alpha transparency mask had been applied.
+The value indicates the relative fraction of the side length to round - a value of 1.0 rounds the corners as much as possible. (``--vo=gpu-next`` only)

 ``--sharpen=<value>``
     If set to a value other than 0, enable an unsharp masking filter.
 Positive values will sharpen the image (but add more ringing and aliasing).
 Negative